Saint Petersburg: Cityscape

-Southern suburbs of the city feature former imperial residences, including Petergof, with majestic fountain cascades and parks, Tsarskoe Selo, with the baroque Catherine Palace and the neoclassical Alexander Palace, and Pavlovsk, which has a domed palace of Emperor Paul and one of Europe's largest English-style parks.
-Some other residences nearby and making part of the world heritage site, including a castle and park in Gatchina, actually belong to Leningrad Oblast rather than Saint Petersburg.
+Southern suburbs of the city feature former imperial residences, including Petergof, with majestic fountain cascades and parks, Tsarskoye Selo, with the baroque Catherine Palace and the neoclassical Alexander Palace, and Pavlovsk, which has a domed palace of Emperor Paul and one of Europe's largest English-style parks.
+Some other residences nearby and making part of the World Heritage Site, including a castle and park in Gatchina, actually belong to Leningrad Oblast rather than Saint Petersburg.
 Another notable suburb is Kronstadt with its 19th-century fortifications and naval monuments, occupying the Kotlin Island in the Gulf of Finland.

-Since around the end of the 20th century, a great deal of active building and restoration works have been carried out in a number of the city's older districts.
+Since around the end of the 20th century, a great deal of active building and restoration works have been carried out in a number of the city's districts.
 The authorities have recently been compelled to transfer the ownership of state-owned private residences in the city centre to private lessors.
 Many older buildings have been reconstructed to allow their use as apartments and penthouses.

 Some of these structures, such as the Saint Petersburg Commodity and Stock Exchange have been recognised as town-planning errors.